ysonggit/ysonggit.github.io/index.md

 * * *

-Being with [Aptiv](http://www.aptiv.com) as senior algorithm developer since 2019, I am currently working on a L4 autonomous driving project for [Motional](http://www.motional.com) focusing on the radar processing and perception software development.
+Being with [Aptiv](http://www.aptiv.com) as senior algorithm developer since 2019, I currently work on a L4 autonomous driving project for [Motional](http://www.motional.com) focusing on the radar processing and perception software development.

-Before joining Aptiv, I worked for [Groupon](http://www.groupon.com) for 3.5 years as a back-end software engineer in Seattle, USA, and Dublin, Ireland.
+Before moving to Germany, I worked for [Groupon](http://www.groupon.com) for 3.5 years as a back-end software engineer in Seattle, USA, and Dublin, Ireland.

 In Seattle, I was with the marketing team.
 For the online e-commerce marketplace companies like Groupon, the Customer Relationship Management (CRM) platform is de facto, a key tool to drive the sales growth.
 There I have gained valuable experience in developing web services in a modern, agile software engineering manner.
 More importantly, I have grown myself by ownerships and collaborating with my team, cross-functional teams, and product managers to deliver impactful features to production.
 My team owned several scalable, highly available systems to handle millions of traffic per day.
 My hands-on engineering experience was in two categories: 1) the back-end REST service development with Java and 2) the data engineering work on the Hadoop ecosystem (HDFS, YARN, Hive, Spark) with Scala.